 Board Policy # 5201; last updated: 10/19/10

 Students must submit a high school diploma or its equivalent to the Office of Admission prior to receiving Title IV aid at Triton College.
-Those students in English Language Acquisition (ELA) (formerly ESL), and High School Completion (HSC) (formerly GED) programs (who are enrolling in credit courses) may only be eligible to receive financial aid if they have taken the Testing of Adult Education.
-(TAE) and score at Level D (or above), Forms 5 or 6 examinations.
+Those students in English Language Acquisition (ELA) (formerly ESL), and High School Completion (HSC) (formerly GED) programs (who are enrolling in credit courses) may only be eligible to receive financial aid if they have taken the Test of Adult Basic Education.
+(TABE) and score at Level D (or above), Forms 9 and 10 or 10 and 11 examinations.

 Board Policy # 5311; last updated: 09/24/91